-- Have processes or policies in place which prevent a child from getting the right type of provision and a good education. - Withhold or reduce the provision, or type of provision, for a child because of how much it will cost. - Have policies based upon the percentage of time a child is able to attend school rather than whether the child is receiving a suitable education during that attendance. - Have lists of health conditions which dictate whether or not they will arrange education for children or inflexible policies which result in children going without suitable full-time education (or as much education as their health condition allows them to participate in).
+- Have processes or policies in place which prevent a child from getting the right type of provisionand a good education. - Withhold or reduce the provision, or type of provision, for a child because of how much it will cost. - Have policies based upon the percentage of time a child can attend school rather than whether the child is receiving a suitable education during that attendance.

+Have lists of health conditions which dictate whether they will arrange education for children or inflexible policies which result in children going without suitable full-time education (or as much education as their health condition allows them to participate in).